divchaks/PlaywrightTest/README.md

 ```

 Step 3: Create a Folder for the Project

-Now create a new folder named Playwright using the mkdir (make directory) command:
+Now create a new folder named Playwright using the mkdir command:

 ```bash